fromanan/3dEngine2.0/README.md

 # OpenGL Engine 2.0

-### 3D Engine 2.0 2024/July/15
+### 3D Engine 2.0 2024/July/16
 Lots of changes this week, Rendering pipe line had an upgrade with allowing textures to now having a normal map for increased graphics.
+An Audio system has also been added using FMOD allowing .wav files to be loaded and played with full 3D sound.
 Guns have been implemented with an ak47 and a pistol, pickup able weapons have also been added.
 Doors were also added and a system for scripts to be able to see what the player is interacting with was also added.
-A very basic animation system has also been added.
+A very basic animation system has also been added using keyframes that record transformations of an object.

 ![screenshot](/github/screenshots/gunsnmore.png)